Las Vegas Photographers, Makeup Artist and Hair Styling.

 One of the girls I had photographed, said she would love to do Penthouse.
 Back then they had a office on Sunset Blvd, just a couple of blocks west of the Playboy building.
 I told her we would need something more explicit for Penthouse... and she said that was "not a problem..."
 Photography was expensive and I had only the money I made at the newspaper and from the GI bill.
 Luckily (?)
 I had been rear-ended on the freeway the year before, which kinda screwed up my back and I received a pretty decent settlement and had enough money left over to buy a three light studio strobe setup a new Nikon and lens, and a RB67 for polaroiding my lighting.
 The film and processing was still expensive, but I had a start.

-I also needed somebody that could do the makeup.
+I needed a feminine touch, somebody that could do the makeup, hair and help me with the styling.
 Even then, I knew that good makeup could make or break a photoshoot and was so very important.
 I had tried to do it myself but I just didn't have the knowledge and training, and I wasn't very good.
 My old photo instructor introduced me to a student named GiGi that had shot some fashion stuff for a assignment in his class.
 I asked her to do makeup for me and she agreed.
 We finally submitted the shots to Penthouse in late 1976.
 I had submitted at perhaps the perfect time.
 Photographer Jeff Dunas had left Penthouse a couple of years before, and Ken Marcus had just left as well and was going to Playboy.
 Only Earl Miller was shooting in L.A. an it turned out they wanted someone else in town as well.
 I got along well with the office staff and with their help and support, as well as the great work from GiGi, I unknowingly began a career that still continues today.
 My life as a real-life glamour photographer was on it's way.

-By this time I had met Christiné and we had fallen in love and were doing a lot of private productions that I was selling back in America.
-After that experience at German Playboy, I vowed to never work directly for another publication exclusively ever again.
 We came back to the states and setup a tiny studio in a friend's hair salon in Westwood (Los Angeles) in 1988 and moved to a larger place in south Hollywood/Wilshire area in 1990.
 We were shooting all kinds of stuff and doing a lot of headshots, portfolios, promo photos, and makeovers for business women and realtors we met through a PR firm.
 We would usually do the professional commercial shots, and then do something very glamorous or a bit crazy with them.
 It was a lot of fun.
-Back then I did print retouching (No Photoshop back then!) and it was a tremendous amount of work, almost like doing a painting.
+Back then I did my own print retouching (No Photoshop back then!) and it was a tremendous amount of work, almost like doing a painting.
 We were also still doing our independent centerfold style productions and selling layouts back to the German, Australian, and English editions of Penthouse, as well as some foreign editions of Playboy and many other smaller independent US and International publications.

 (to be continued)